ViceroyFaust/SDT301-Memoranda-TeamPoshtovaPloscha/QualityPolicy.md

   - If the Git Master submits a pull request, then it must be reviewed by the SCRUM Master
 - We are _not_ allowed to delete branches

-**Simple Code Review** (start in Sprint 1)
-- In Sprint 1, code review is done manually.
-The reviewee will read the code, compile, and run it.
-They will do basic tests to see whether the changes are reflected in the functioning of the program (e.g. the GUI).

 **Unit Tests Blackbox** (start in Sprint 2)
 - It is preferred that you whitebox test your code, but you can also use blackbox testing techniques on your code.
 More detailed descriptions are provided in whitebox.